khuyentran1401/Data-science/README.md

 ## About CodeCut

-[CodeCut](https://codecut.ai/?utm_source=github&utm_medium=data_science_repo&utm_campaign=introduction) is a platform dedicated to helping busy data scientists write better code through concise, practical tutorials, best practices, and tool recommendations.
-We focus on open-source tools and techniques that make data science workflows more efficient and maintainable, saving you time and reducing technical debt.
+[CodeCut](https://codecut.ai/?utm_source=github&utm_medium=data_science_repo&utm_campaign=introduction) exists to help data scientists stay productive and up-to-date by delivering short, focused, and practical code examples that showcase modern tools in action.
+Our mission is to make complex concepts simple and actionable—not through lengthy explanations, but by showing how things work with clarity and precision.

+We strive to:

+- Help readers quickly understand what a tool does
+- Show how it fits into real-world data science workflows
+- Provide just enough to empower readers to try it on their own

+We want CodeCut to feel like the resource you wish you had when exploring a new library: clean, concise, and immediately useful.

 ## Article Collection